 Ridgewood School is nestled within a five-acre wooded campus in Springfield, Ohio and located off Saint Paris Pike.
 Specific location and directions are available here.

 Q: What are the facilities like?

-Ridgewood School is situated in a beautiful private and wooded five-acre setting adjacent to the Springfield Country Club Golf Course on the northeast area of Springfield, Ohio.
+Ridgewood School is situated in a beautiful private and wooded five-acre setting adjacent to the Springfield Country Club Golf Course on the northwest area of Springfield, Ohio.
 The facility is unique in that students have access to a nature/science lab, a Learning Garden, a nicely equipped playground, outdoor tennis courts, paved basketball and four-square areas, and an outdoor stage.
 All classrooms have computers, and new smartboards have recently been implemented for hands-on instruction.

 Q: What is the total enrollment?

 The enrollment capacity of Ridgewood School is 176 students.
 The school serves students in grades PreK through eight.
 Class sizes are limited to a maximum of 16 students per grade.